bsbrl/Motorized-Commutator/README.md

 ```

 Also, install the Arduino software from the [Arduino Website](https://www.arduino.cc/en/software).
 Once you have this installed, [install the Teensy add-on](https://www.pjrc.com/teensy/td_download.html) in the Arduino IDE.
 This is needed to flash firmware to the Teensy microcontroller.

+# Running the Live Tracking Software

+Switch to the directory that contains the live tracking software:
+`cd <path to folder>`

+These commands can be run through Anaconda Powershell Prompt to start the live tracking software:
+`python apa_live_tracking.py    # APA live tracking for instance`